Family history - John Brown

 The only baker with the name of Brown that dates onwards is Archibald Brown & Son (Bakers) Ltd of 18-24 West Blackhall Street.
 They continued in business, according to the directories up to 1955.

 From 1886/87 at 26 South Street, From 1888/89 at 25 Newton Street.
 From 1897/98 at 22 Robertson Street.
 The 1901 Post Office Directory lists his home at 4 Finnart Road, in business with John Brown.
 Thereafter his business moved to Ayr, probably following his brother John's retirement to London.

 Niven's sons, Niven jnr and Archibald Edward Blake Brown continued the firm of Niven Brown Family Baker and Purveyor at 35 Burns Statue Square, Ayr until 1937 when Archibald Edward Blake Brown retired from the business and on 28th November 1937 Niven sold the firm to George Malar, pastry baker.
 (Source: Edinburgh Gazette 22nd June and 30th November 1937).

-It is not known why Archibald's eldest son William left after starting the business in Greenock, but he is thought to have married Mary Gerrette Graham in Liverpool in 1864, and lived in Llandudno, Liverpool and Manchester, before disappearing.
+It is not known why Archibald's eldest son William left after starting the business in Greenock, but it is thought he married Mary Gerrette Graham in Liverpool in 1864, and lived in Llandudno, Liverpool and Manchester, before disappearing.
 Whether he died or deserted his young family we don't know.